+Journal

-Journal - The Journal feature allows patients to track daily symptoms, record reliever and controller medication usage, and to log peak flow measurements.
+The Journal feature allows patients to track daily symptoms, record reliever and controller medication usage, and log peak flow measurements.
 The historical review feature allows users to look back at previous journal entries and peak flow values entered.

+Your Zone

-Your Zone - The journal entries feed an integrated asthma control algorithm at the breathe server, based on the CTS Asthma Guidelines [11,12], that analyses patient inputs and immediately advises the patient of their current zone of control: (1) green zone - in control, (2) yellow zone - uncontrolled, or (3) red zone - dangerously uncontrolled.
+The journal entries feed an integrated asthma control algorithm at the breathe server, based on the CTS Asthma Guidelines [11,12] that analyzes patient inputs and immediately advises the patient of their current zone of control: (1) green zone-in control, (2) yellow zone-uncontrolled, or (3) red zone-dangerously uncontrolled.
 The zone of control assessment is paired with the actionable recommendations from patients' personalized asthma action plan.
-The zone of control is dynamic, immediately updated with any new journal entries and re-sets after the action plan has been executed, ensuring a tailored and customized intervention to the patient [25].
-Patients were notified of changes on their zone of control thorugh the app dashboard and in the Your Zone section.
+The zone of control is dynamic, immediately updated with any new journal entries and resets after the action plan has been executed, ensuring a tailored and customized intervention to the patient [25].
+Patients were notified of changes on their zone of control through the app dashboard and in the Your Zone section.

+Trends

-Trends - Data visualization and analysis of several trends, including identified triggers, control zone, and peak flow values was available to users.
+Data visualization and analysis of several trends, including identified triggers, control zone, and peak flow values, were available to users.
 An example of the usefulness of this feature is that trigger frequency reported back to patients may enable patient insights into which triggers to avoid in the future.

+Environment

-Environment - This feature provides real-time current and forecast of location-specific (based on users' input about their location) environmental conditions including temperature, humidex, weather forecast and the Air Quality Health Index with specific poor air quality risk-reduction health messaging.
+This feature provides real-time current and forecast of location-specific (based on users' input about their location) environmental conditions including temperature, humidity index, weather forecast, and the AQHI with specific poor air quality risk-reduction health messaging.